crysalead/filter/README.md

 ## The manually way

+To show how AOP works under the hood, I'll first show how to make a method filterable manually (i.e. without the Just In Time patching).

-To make methods of the above example filterable, we will need to add some boilerplate code like so:
+So to make a method filterable, some boilerplate code is required:

 ```php
 namespace City;